kittyengineer/python-adventure/README.md

 To build the wheel file:

-TODO - Try this step in an independent project

 ```bash
 $ git clone https://github.com/kittyengineer/python-adventure.git
 $ pip install -r requirements-dev.txt
 $ python setup.py bdist_wheel
 ```

-TODO - Try this step in an independent project

 To install this game, perform the following steps: